Experience The WELL

 The WELL offers guided tours to large groups, small groups, and individuals.
 We do provided tours on a walk-in basis, however, we recommend prescheduling your tour to avoid a long waiting period.
 Tours typically last between 5 - 15 minutes.
 Individuals on a tour must stay with the group the entire time, and are not authorized to use equipment or take photos inside the facility.

 The WELL provides large tours to school groups, clubs, organizations, and campus visitors.
+A large tour is classified as 11 or more individuals.
 Each tour guide can accomodate 25 individuals per tour.
 If your group has more than 25 people we will separate them into groups.
 Please indicate the size and demographic (children, teenagers, college students, or adults) of your group.
 We request large tours to be scheduled at least one week in advance.

 Schedule a Large Tour